 - Zero tailpipe emissions: electric vans produce no carbon dioxide (CO2) or nitrous oxide (NOx) emissions while driving, which is better for local air quality.
 Their position is even stronger if the energy required to recharge the van comes from a renewable source.

 - Exemption from clean air zone charges: electric vans are exempt from the UK’s ULEZ and LEZ restrictions.
-Electric vans are also eligible for a 100 per cent discount on the London Congestion Charge until 24 December 2025.
+They are also eligible for a 100 per cent discount on the London Congestion Charge until 24 December 2025.

 - Strong brand message: making a delivery or arriving at a customer’s door in a quiet and clean van creates a better first impression than turning up in a noisy diesel with smoke belching out of its exhaust.
 If you promote your business as green and ethical, an electric van is almost essential.